 Sezgin BAKIRDERE is currently a professor doctor in the Chemistry Department at Yildiz Technical University.
 In 2001, he graduated with a B.S. in Chemistry from Firat University, Elazığ, Turkey.
 He received his MSc in Analytical Chemistry from the same university in 2003, and then earned his PhD degree from the Chemistry Department at Middle East Technical University in 2009.
 His research background over the past 17 years has been mostly focused on metal speciation, volatile compound generation systems, SQT atop trap systems, food analysis, pre-concentration strategies, wastewater treatment and chromatography.
 He performed some studies regarding speciation of thiols and arsenic at the National Research Center of Canada during his PhD studies.
 In regard to his expert areas, he has published 63 papers in international journals having high impact factors.
 In addition, he has 87 publications resulting from national/international conferences.
 He has served as a referee for many reputable international journals.
 He is an Associate Member of Turkish Academy of Science since June 2015.

-Nouha BAKARAKI TURAN is a PhD graduate in Environmental Engineering from Yildiz Technical University on quorum quenching mediated approaches to mitigate membrane fouling problems.
+Nouha BAKARAKI TURAN is currently working at the Nitrosamine center of excellence at Novartis one of the biggest pharmaceuticals companies in the World.
+She did her post-doctoral research for 3 successive years in the Environmental Engineering Department and Analytical Chemistry Department of Yildiz Technical University, Turkey.
+She worked on a project that aims to detect microplastics abundance in the Marmara sea.
+She performed many studies on the determination of micropollutants in wastewater using different analytical methods.
+Besides, she worked on wastewater treatment using the advanced oxidation process and other biological processes such as the membrane bioreactor system.
+Additionally, she is a member of the "Bakirdere research group" which is one of the most active research groups in Turkey.
+Her Ph.D. was on quorum quenching mediated approaches to mitigate membrane fouling problems.
 She studied her B.S. in Health and Environment from the Lebanese University (Tripoli – Lebanon).
 During her B.S. she got experienced in chemical and microbiological quality analysis of water.
 In 2010, she received her MSc in Hydrology from the Lebanese University (Al Hadath – Lebanon).
 She did her MSc research study in the CNRS laboratory of Poitiers, France.
-She worked for few months in Al Monla hospital as a manager of the Environmental services department.